xhesjana1/Jessy-s-Journeys/README.md

 ![alt text](image-6.png)

-### Credit:
+# Credit:

+#### I would also like to mention that most of the code comes from Code Institute projects that I have worked on, such as Love Running and my portfolio project.
+These projects were a huge source of inspiration for me, so I incorporated parts of them while combining Bootstrap code with my own content.
+However, the overall idea for the website was entirely mine, and my partner contributed some small ideas along the way.

+#### Additionally, I have made many changes throughout the development process, carefully committing and pushing them all to GitHub.
+The reason for these changes was the valuable feedback I received from my partner, which helped me refine the website and achieve a clear and user-friendly design.

 * Fonts - https://fonts.googleapis.com/css2?family=Lato:wght@300&family=Oswald:wght@200;300;400;500;600;700&display=swap
 * Favicons - taken from https://realfavicongenerator.net/
 * Social media icons are taken from font awesome - https://fontawesome.com/kits/bede36f393/download
 * The idea for designing the footer icons was inspired by the Love Running project, as it enhances the footer's visual appeal.
 * The Hero URL in style.css was taken in Cambodia by me while traveling.
-* The div class container in the footer was taken from Bootstrap https://getbootstrap.com/
-* The main section div id about the code was taken from https://getbootstrap.com/
-* The jessy-about-me image was taken in uluru Australia from me
+* The image on the index.html and travel.html site were taken by me and my partner while travelling.
-* The text in the <div class="container"> in the footer was my inspiration, but ChatGPT has corrected the grammar for me.
+* The text in the div class="container" in the footer was my inspiration, but ChatGPT has corrected the grammar for me.
-* The text in the main section <div id="about"> was my inspiration, but ChatGPT has corrected the grammar for me.
+* The text in all my site's pages index.html, about.html, and travel.html was inspired by my travels.
+However, ChatGPT helped correct the grammar and refine the wording.
-* The form code in about.html was taken by bootstrap https://getbootstrap.com/
+* The bootstrap section in index.html and travel.html site was created using Bootstrap, combined with elements from a Code Institute project and my own content. https://getbootstrap.com/
 * The idea for the form in about.html and its modifications was inspired by the Code Institute challenge called Portfolio.
-I modified it slightly with ChatGPT to add a required section I also added another line to the form based on my own idea to ensure it aligns with what I want to display on my website.
+I modified it slightly with ChatGPT to add a "required" section.
 Additionally, I thought it would be nice for the user to receive a congratulations page upon submitting the form.
-In one of the lessons at Code Institute, I learned that if I pass the link template with POST, I would achieve that result.
+In one of the lessons at Code Institute, I learned that if I past the link template with POST.
 I incorporated this into Bootstrap so the form retains its styling while also directing the user to the congratulations page.
-The image of Uluru in Australia was taken from https://www.pexels.com/search/uluru/
+* The image of Uluru in Australia in the trave.html site was taken from https://www.pexels.com/search/uluru/
 * Am I responsive -  https://ui.dev/amiresponsive?url=https://xhesjana1.github.io/Jessy-s-Journeys/
+* On the about.html site colors are taken from the colorspace website so they batch perfectly https://mycolor.space/?hex=%23C3A4BA&sub=1
+* The rest of the colors on this project were chosen by me, with some inspired by the Love Running project.
+I liked the look of them at the time, so I decided to reuse them for this project.

+##### Please note that all text in this project has been corrected by ChatGPT to ensure the grammar is displayed correctly.